Antonio-III/obsidian-notes/Harvard/Py50 (2022)/Week 5 - Libraries.md

-Files of code **other people have written** that you can use in your own file of code.
+Files of code that have been written that you can use in your own program.
+Python has this feature.
 Having libraries is an ability to share code with others.
-It does so by way of **modules**.
+It does so by way of
+**modules**.

 # Modules

 A Python file with at least 1 or more functions, and other features as well.
 The purpose of modules is to encourage code reusability, so programmers don't have to "reinvent the wheel".

-If you find yourself copy-pasting functions from an old project, odds are you can put that function into a library that you can **load into** your programs from now.
+If you find yourself copy-pasting functions from an old project, you can put that function into a library that you can **load into** your programs from now on.

-These modules give functions that you don't have access to by default, like `print()` and `input()`.
+These modules give functions that you don't have access to by default, unlike `print()` and `input()`.
 These default functions are **built-in** to Python.
 In the case of modules, these functions are tucked away, so you have to be explicit when loading them into the computer's memory.

 # `random.py

-By installing the Python interpreter, you will most likely have a `random.py` module in your hard drive, that someone else wrote, that you have access to.
-So while you can "reinvent the wheel" to achieve randomness, it's better to use someone else's code to waste less time.
+By installing the Python interpreter, you will have other modules installed as well.
+One of these modules is called: `random.py`.
+And while you can "reinvent the wheel" to achieve randomness, it's better to use someone else's code to waste less time.

 Documentation:
 	https://docs.python.org/3/library/random.html